The Wave Hub offshore site is connected to the onshore substation by a live 33kV subsea power cable arrangement.

 The Wave Hub offshore site has the following outline attributes:

-You can download an offshore location plan and site plan at the bottom of this page.
+The offshore location plan and site plan can be downloaded from the link at the bottom of this page.
 Further safety information relating to these offshore assets is available on the Wave Hub Notice to Mariners page.

 Wave Hub was granted consent in 2007 under Section 36 of the Electricity Act 1989.
 This allows a wide variety of different wave energy generation technologies to be deployed at the site.